jacoelho/openblind/README.md

 # openblind

-Openblind parses a widely used site reviews and interviews.
+Openblind parses a widely used website with job reviews and interviews.

 ## Usage